 Are VA lenders churning butter?
 No, churning is when lenders provide a refinance where the benefits are minimal.
 In addition to minimal benefits, there are high costs.
 Thus, an increase in the new mortgage balance with minimal benefit.
 Fortunately, Ginnie Mae and the Department of Veteran Affairs have stepped up to suspend VA lending against several lenders.

 As a result of this issue, the new VA refinance requirement is that at least 210 days have passed since the first payment is made on the current VA loan.
 Although, there is legislation in process to simplify this rule.
-The reason is lenders have a difficult time knowing when the first payment was actually made.
-So, the recommendation is that 210 days starts with the required first payment date per the promissory note of the current loan.
+The reason is lenders have a difficult time knowing when the client actually made the first payment.
+The recommendation is that 210 days start with the required first payment date per the promissory note of the current loan.

-Additionally, VA lenders must perform a net tangible benefit test which ensures the new refinance provides enough benefit to the homeowner in relation to the costs of the loan.
+Additionally, VA lenders must perform a net tangible benefit test that ensures the new refinance provides enough benefit to the homeowner in relation to the loan costs.